Why Am I Nervous for a Job Interview

 The Experience Transfer Method

 To stop long-term memories from scattering under pressure, rehearse stories until they have a stable, repeatable internal structure.
 Think of each example as a short script with three beats: setup, decisive action, measurable outcome.
-Rehearse those beats until the transitions are automatic.
+Rehearse those beats until the transitions feel automatic.
 This reduces the cognitive load of reconstructing events in the moment.

 The 3-Sentence Lead

-When an example is complex, start with a 3-sentence lead that sets context fast: (1) What was at stake?
-(2) What role did you play?
-(3) What outcome mattered?
-Follow with 1–2 sentences describing the action and a single sentence for the quantifiable result.
+Follow with 1-2 sentences describing the action and a single sentence for the quantifiable result.

 Language for Cross-Cultural Interviews